 Core Desire: Being appreciated, loved, and wanted.

 Core Weakness: Pride —denying your own needs and emotions while using your amazing intuition to discover and focus on the emotions and needs of others, confidently inserting your helpful support in hopes that others will say how grateful they are for your thoughtful care.

 Core Longing: “You are wanted and loved.”

-Type 3: The Successful Achiever is adaptable, excelling, driven and image-conscious.
+Type 3: The Successful Achiever is efficient, accomplished, motivating, driven, and image-conscious.

 Core Fear: Being exposed as or thought incompetent, inefficient, or worthless; failing to be or appear successful

 Core Desire: Having high status and respect, being admired, successful, and valuable

 Core Weakness: Deceit —deceiving yourself into believing that you are only the image you present to others; embellishing the truth by putting on a polished persona for everyone (including yourself) to see and admire.